I’m on a mission to awaken and activate the hearts and minds of leaders and creatives.

 In his seminal 1970 essay, The Servant as Leader, Robert Greenleaf argued that the best leaders are, first and foremost, servants.

-The same is true in marketing — the best marketers are not spinmeisters or spammers.
+The same is true in marketing — the greats are not spinmeisters or spammers.
 They serve others through information, education and inspiration.

 My father was a successful, highly respected hospital and health system CEO.
 What I noticed is that he treated everybody the same.
 From elite physicians and board members to front-line workers in the cafeteria and patient care units.

 He believed the best way to lead was as a servant and steward.
 But he seemed perpetually frustrated by incompetent marketers, who seemed oblivious to the hospital’s limited financial resources and obligations as a community institution.